costastf/blind-Pyrsync/README.md

           "destination" : ""
 ```

+It would be good at this point to check the json files through a json validator.
+Just google for one on line and check the settings.

 The rsync options supported are :
 ```
      'humanReadable'     :'--human-readable',    # output numbers in a human-readable format